 Investigation and treatment

-The case or relevant care-giver should be informed about the nature of the infection and the mode of transmission and the reason for and duration of quarantine.
+The case or relevant care giver should be informed about the nature of the infection and the mode of transmission.

 Isolation and restriction